RUDD33/reagent/README.md

 Change Log
 ----------

+v0.4

+- This is kind of experimental.
+You can now cast using an item!

 v0.3

 - Fixed bug where sometimes the materials would not be consumed if you had multiple small stacks of the same material.